RitvikGoparaju/IntegratedKidGames/README.md

 **How to run the application?**

+- Download the zipped application from the **master** branch of this repository.
-Please download the zip and then unzip all the folders and files.
-Use the executable jar file **IntegratedKidGames.jar** present in the **dist** folder to run the application.
+- Unzip all the folders and files.
+- Use the executable jar file **IntegratedKidGames.jar** present in the **dist** folder to run the application.

 ##The Application Details
 It has 4 packages as shown below: